-Here are some things to do in and around East Providence this long Labor Day weekend, Friday evening, Aug.
+Here are a few things to do in and around East Providence this long Labor Day weekend, Friday evening, Aug.
 30, through Monday, Sept.
 2.

-The Go Local Farmers Market continues in Barrington on Saturday from 9 am to noon at the Congregational Church on County Road.
-There are always new vendors on hand with seasonal produce, breads, pastries, meats and other home-grown goods.
-Among the usual vendors are New Urban Farmers in Pawtucket, Aquidneck Honey in Middletown, Providence Coffee Roasters in Providence, Nettie's Kettle Corn in North Providence, Oakdale Farm in Rehoboth, and Seven Stars Bakery in Providence and East Providence.
+You can spend Saturday morning shopping at the nearby farmers market at the Barrington Congregational Church on County Road; it runs from 9 am to noon.
+Vendors offer seasonal produce, breads, pastries and other home-grown goods.
+Among the usual vendors: New Urban Farmers in Pawtucket, Aquidneck Honey in Middletown, Providence Coffee Roasters in Providence, Nettie's Kettle Corn in North Providence, and Seven Stars Bakery in Providence and East Providence.